Charanteja970/Sudoku-solver/README.md

 # Suoko-solver
-{
 has 2 code
- # a simple terminal based sudoku game
+ # a simple terminal based SudokuGame
- # a java GUI based sudoku game
+ # a java GUI based SudokuGameGUI
- }